• Skip to primary navigation

 Three photo collage of folding Joulutorttu (Finnish Christmas Tarts) into a flower shape.

-I also came across this interesting flower design and I think it may be my favorite shape of all.
+I also came across a more intricate star/almost flower-like design and I think it may be my favorite shape of all.

 • Boozy Salted Caramel Apple Cider from The Beard and The Baker